GustavoCaso/n2o/README.md

 TODOS:
 - [ ] Figure out how to parse self-referential links.
 Transform links like `/<Notion_PAGE_ID>#<BLOCK_ID>` to `[[Page^Block_ID]]` or `[[Page#Block_ID]]`
 - [ ] Create Brew formula
-- [ ] Create Github Action to create a release